-Board of Ethics:
+President and Board of Ethics:

 Real Estate Professionals Alaska Group enforces our Code of Ethics.
 Infractions or violations are investigated by a 5-person board of real estate professionals.
 We ensure that the appropriate actions are taken to protect the consumer and promote honest dealings.

 There are 2 methods to getting a CHP designation: